In this Auld Lang Syne piano tutorial, I will show you a simple and effective way to play this iconic song.

 The Versatile Musician Membership includes:

-Live support via monthly live calls and a private member’s forum
+Live support via monthly live Zoom calls and email support.

 Complete access to all of the courses, including